 During the Ice Festival, the ice sculptors from Okamoto Studio are tasked with creating a replica of one of Central Park’s many bronze sculptures.
 Last year’s event was cancelled due to inclement weather, so it was completely serendipitous that we finally made it out to the festival only to discover that this year’s replica was of the park’s Alice in Wonderland statue.
 The bronze statue by José de Creeft was a gift by philanthropist George Delacorte, whose wife used to read the book to their children.
 We obviously have our own attachment to Lewis Carroll’s tome.

 We arrived towards the later part of the event, after the sculptures had already been completed.
 At a balmy 45 degrees, the ice was melting pretty fast.
 But the mild weather made the Silent Disco a hit, and we saw many getting down to the DJ’s tunes.
-(On a funny note, a silent disco isn’t really silent: most of its participants are singing to the music.)
+(On a funny note, a silent disco isn’t really silent: most of its participants are singing to the music.
+It kind of feels like group karaoke, which carries it’s own charm.)
 It was a little crowded for our liking, but it’s no wonder why.
 One couldn’t ask for a nicer winter evening to check out some art, sample some food truck fare, and then dance it all off in Central Park.
 It’s the makings of a classic New York City adventure.

 Pair it with: